wing5wong/artisan-whs-static/source/_news/2020-04-06_frontline-emergency-support-is-a-family-affair-for-whanganui-mum-and-daughter.md

 "It showed that Tori's training had been really effective and she made the right call.

-"I've had to stand people down it the same situation and I'm pleased that she didn't let our relationship cloud her judgment."
+"I've had to stand people down in the same situation and I'm pleased that she didn't let our relationship cloud her judgment."

 Sometimes, says Taylor, it's a matter of just giving someone a different job so their energy shifts and eases the tension.